Commitment to Quality Health Care and Services

 - Apply the most up-to-date medical knowledge

-- Utilize leading-edge technology
+- Use leading-edge technology

 Our highly trained staff members deliver superior care and service that is based on respect, kindness, and compassion.

 In addition to meeting our own high standards for health care, Summit Medical Group uses external methods for evaluating and continuously improving our level of care.
-They are:

 Our Quality Improvement Programs